Frequently Asked Questions - Transfers

 Q: Do you offer scholarships for transfer students?

 A: KU offers a number of Scholarships.
-Applicants who submit their FAFSA financial aid form are reviewed for scholarship eligibility.
-Applicants do not have to complete a separate application for most of our scholarships.
+Applicants who submit the FAFSA are reviewed for scholarship eligibility.
+Applicants do not need to complete a separate application for most of our scholarships.
 View a listing of our Scholarships and Out-of-State Tuition Discount and obtain more information about Transferring Your Benefits.
 KU's priority deadline to file FAFSA is March 1st.

-Q: Can I speak with somebody about transferring to Kutztown University?
+Q: Can I speak with someone about transferring to Kutztown University?

 A: You'll be pleased to learn that most of the answers to your questions pertaining to the KU transfer process can be found on our Transferring to KU webpage.
 If you have additional questions, please contact our transfer coordinator, Jim Garraway or call (610) 683-4787 or 1-877-628-1915 (toll-free).